String theory in twistor space and minimal tension holography: Non-linearly realised supersymmetry

 where $M$ and $N$ run over the bosonic and fermionic indices.
 This is true essentially by the definition of the currents that we constructed in \S\ref{sec:twistor_sigma_model}.
-In projectively fixing $\omega_- = 1$, we rescale our fields as

-The restriction to only consider the fields $(\gamma, \theta_A)$ and $(\beta,p^A)$ then removes the linearity of this realisation.
-For example, consider the bosonic sector, for which a translation of $\gamma$ is linearly realised as

-However, it is clear that a translation $\gamma \mapsto \gamma + \alpha$ is not a linear realisation in one dimension, where only rescalings of $\gamma$ are linear.
-This idea generalises to the full supertwistor.\\
+Alternatively, this could be taken as the definition of our supertwistor variables.
+To see why solving the scaling constraint leads to non-linear realisations, consider the following example.
+Under the symmetry generated by $J^+$, the $\omega_{\alpha}$ transform as